Prooffreader/pytabby/README.rst

 ^^^^

 Why can't I return handlers?
-    Out of scope for this project.
-The Menu instance just returns strings to control program flow, you can put the handlers in if statements after a value is returned.
+    Out of scope for this project at this time, but it's on the Wish List.
+For now, the Menu instance just returns strings which the outer closure can then use to control program flow, including defining handlers using control flow/if statement based on the string returned by Menu.run().

-Why are my values coming in/out strings?
+Why are my return values coming in/out strings?
     To keep things simple, all input and output (return) values are converted to string.
 So if you have ``config['tabs'][0]['items][0]['valid_entries'] = [1]``,